- FPGAs iCE40 series for a small form factor.

 IP cores: Clark, park, high-pass filter, park inverse, Clark inverse, ADC_RX

 The p-q algorithm is based on a set of instantaneous powers that can be calculated from voltage and current waveforms without restrictions on their shape or amplitude.
-This makes it a versatile solution for businesses looking to improve the performance and efficiency of their power systems.
-It can be applied to three-phase systems regardless of whether they have a neutral wire or not.
+This solution can be applied to three-phase systems regardless of whether they have a neutral wire or not.

-Furthermore, the p-q algorithm is not only effective in steady-state conditions but also in transient states, making it a suitable choice for a wide range of power systems applications.
-This algorithm can be implemented using digital controllers such as FPGA and DSP, which provides high-performance and efficient control of power systems.
+Furthermore, the p-q algorithm is not only effective in steady-state conditions but also in transient states, making it a suitable choice for various applications.
+This algorithm can be implemented using digital industrial controllers such as FPGA and DSP, which provide high-performance and efficient control of power systems.

 Motor control for BLDC/PMSM/ACIM (sensored)